another-elm/std/README.md

-# HTML for Elm
+# HTML

 Quickly render HTML in Elm.

 ## Examples

-You can see a bunch of examples [here](http://elm-lang.org/examples).

-The simplest one one is a counter that you can increment and decrement ([code](http://elm-lang.org/examples/buttons) / [explanation](https://guide.elm-lang.org/architecture/user_input/buttons.html)).
-The HTML part of that program looks like this:
+The HTML part of an Elm program looks something like this:

 ```elm
 import Html exposing (Html, button, div, text)